donalharrison/no1_system/docs/core/Shifts.md

 ## Move
 - **Move to an adjacent zone**
 - **Move within your current zone**
-    - Move into proximity of a Point of Interest within your current Zone
+    - Move into proximity of or away from a Point of Interest within your current Zone

 ## Use your equipment
 - **Reload / Restring / Unjam a weapon**